seismiq-net/documentation/docs/features/timing.md

 Time synchronization of the instrument is crucial to ensure the quality of the seismic data stream.
 Our sensors offer a redundant system using a combination of low-latency NTP and external GPS time stamping.

-Furthermore, QuakeSaver sensors determine the intrinsic clock drift of the system in correlation with the ambient temperature to constantly correct skew and correct the system's clock.
+Furthermore, SeismiQ sensors determine the intrinsic clock drift of the system in correlation with the ambient temperature to constantly correct skew and correct the system's clock.
 The system will learn the clock drift and provide more accurate timestamps the longer the system is deployed.

 ## Network Time Protocol (NTP)